Agrannya-Singh/CinemaAI_frontend/README.md

 The user flow is simple:
 1.  **Search & Select:** Find movies you like using the search bar.
-2.  **Choose Genres:** Pick one or more genres you're interested in.
+2.  **Browse Genres:** Explore movies sorted into horizontally scrolling carousels by genre.
 3.  **Build Your List:** Click on movie posters to add them to your selection list.
-4.  **Get Recommendations:** Click the "Generate Recommendations" button to receive a personalized list of movies.
+4.  **Get Recommendations:** Click the "Get AI Recommendations" button to receive a personalized list of movies.

 ## Tech Stack